mmatoscom/zakhar/README.md

 **Unconscious** is responsible to solve how to realize those intentions: what to do for moving, how to behave if looking something etc.

 **Reflexes** are small algorithms that can monopolize Unconscious from Conscious in some very explicit situations.
-E.g panic and fear if something breaking, convulsions if robot stuck and can't move as the conscious tells.
+E.g. panic and fear if something breaking, convulsions if robot stuck and can't move as the conscious tells.

 ## Gears